dougeby/IntuneDocs/intune/intune-data-warehouse-collections.md

 | DeletedDateUtc                                                                     | Date and time in UTC when IsDeleted changed to True.                                                                  | 11/23/2016 0:00                      |
 | RowLastModifiedDateTimeUtc                                                         | Date and time in UTC when this MAM app instance was last   modified in the data warehouse.                            | 11/23/2016 0:00                      |

-## mamApplications
+## applications
-The **MamApplication** entity lists Line-of-Business (LOB) apps that are managed through Mobile Application Management (MAM) without enrollment in your enterprise.
+The **application** entity lists Line-of-Business (LOB) apps that are managed through Mobile Application Management (MAM) without enrollment in your enterprise.

 |                               Property                               |                                    Description                                    |                Example               |
 |:--------------------------------------------------------------------:|:---------------------------------------------------------------------------------:|:------------------------------------:|